Ultihamed/Javascript_Notes/2_Scope_and_Closures.md

     // Error: Cannot access 'bar' before initialization
     ```

+- A particular case where `let` shines is in the for-loop case.

 ## Garbage Collection

 - Declaring explicit blocks for variables to locally bind to is a powerful tool that you can add to your code toolbox.
 Consider: